-Please note: Partner Tours are allocated on a “first-come, first-serve” basis and are subject to availability.
+Please note: Partner Tours/Additional Activities are allocated on a “first-come, first-serve” basis and are subject to availability.
 Some tours and activities have a minimum number of participants before they run.
 In the event that this minimum number is not met, the activity will be cancelled.
 Participants that have registered will be notified by email and refunds will be issued.

 What better way to capture the sense of occasion than with the time honoured ritual of High Tea.
 Indulge in a truly unique experience from Royal Albert fine china and British silverware settings, to the delectable selection of petits fours prepared by our award-winning patissier.

-Cost: $55 traditional high tea – $60 sparkling high tea – $70 cocktail high tea
+Cost: $55 traditional high tea or $60 sparkling high tea (Includes a glass of sparkling wine)

 Full Day Hunter Valley Wine Tour

 Sunday 22 September – 7am-5pm

 The Hunter Valley is Australia’s premier wine growing district.
 The magic starts just two hours’ drive from Sydney, but you could be forgiven for thinking the Hunter Valley is much further from the city.
 The serene beauty and tranquillity of the area give the Hunter Valley the feeling of quiet country charm, but with all the mod cons.

 Affectionately known as Wine Country, the Hunter Valley is a feast for the senses (particularly taste!).
 Spend your time sampling some of Australia’s finest wines and enjoy top quality cuisine.

 Cost: $110 per person